• Home

 atole de fresa

 I use the masa harina from the brand Maseca.
-It looks like this
+It looks like this.

 bag of maseca for atole

-Amarillo means yellow.
 So this is the yellow masa harina but there is also a regular white one.
-Use which ever you prefer.

 Just make sure you don’t accidentally get the Maseca that is made specifically for tamales.

 There are many variations of atoles.
-There’s atole de vainilla and champurrado.
-Champurrado is atole but with chocolate!

 Champurrado was my first introduction to atoles and I’ll never forget it.
-I immediately fell in love with it.

 One of my favorite atoles is atole de avena but it isn’t made with masa harina.
 Instead it’s made with oats.

-Start with a 1 1/2 of strawberries
+Start with 1 1/2 lbs of strawberries

 strawberries